 Ramsey and Northern Districts Housing Committee are related by virtue of common influence and by virtue of the provision of management support.
-During the year Ramsey and Northern Districts Housing Committee were charged £84,310 (2017 : £67,136) in respect of administration charges and clerk's salary.
-At the year end there is a balance due to Ramsey Town Commissioners of £69,078 (2017 : £60,624).
+During the year Ramsey and Northern Districts Housing Committee were charged £99,882 (2018 : £84,310) in respect of administration charges and clerk's salary.